 Accurate licensing for Oracle is specific to an Oracle policy.
 The size of the data that is reported does not include the NetBackup for Oracle XML Archiver.
 This type of licensing collects the front-end data size (FEDS) for any Oracle backup that can be restored, not including transaction logs.
+Oracle Intelligent Policies define the backup selection on the Instances and Database tab.
+The backup selection for Oracle Template or Script policies is defined based on what the template or script protects.

-The backup selection is defined in the Oracle Instances and Databases tabs in the policy (OIP, templates, and scripts).
-The data size collection may not work properly if OS authentication is disabled.
+Note: The data size collection does not work properly if OS authentication is disabled.